Othello – Marrakesh to Porto

 Enter your details below to receive the full Othello Odyssey Itinerary:

 One of our most popular guides, Frenchman Bruno is a veteran of the cycle touring industry.
-He has created and run tours in Morocco and Europe for the last 20 years and has a wealth of knowledge and love with all things cycling, food and wine.
-Touring with Bruno, guests know they will be well taken care of, both on and off the bike.
-His attention to detail and appreciation of wines (not only a guide but sommelier too) makes the tours he leads adventures both on the road and culinary!
+He has created and run tours in Morocco and Europe for the last 20 years and has a wealth of knowledge and love for all things cycling, food and wine.
+His attention to detail and appreciation of wines (he's a sommelier too) makes the tours he leads adventures on the road and at the table!

 OTHELLO BIKE TOUR HIGHLIGHTS